-In regression analyses, including regression, binary logistic regression, and Poisson regression, Minitab uses the 1, 0 coding by default.
+In regression analyses, including Fit Regression Model and Fit Binary Logistic Model, Minitab uses the 1, 0 coding by default.
 If you want to change the coding scheme to -1, 0, 1, go to the Coding subdialog box.
-For PLS, you can change the reference level in the Options subdialog box.
+For Partial Least Squares Regression, you can change the reference level in the Options subdialog box.

 To include categorical predictors in your general regression model, Minitab codes the categories so they can be included in the regression equation.
 Regression does this automatically, creating columns for the categorical predictors based on which coding scheme is used.
 One column of codes is created for each factor level except for the reference level.
 Minitab creates columns and assigns a 1 when a row belongs to the column group.
 No column is created for the reference level.
 For more information on the coding scheme and the design matrix, go to How Minitab uses the design matrix for regression.

 The following examples show how the coding schemes work for a categorical predictor for Location with three levels: Hong Kong, London, and New York.
 If the coding scheme is -1, 0, 1, the default reference level is New York.
 No column is created for New York and no coefficient for New York appears in the coefficients table in the output.
 A column is created for Hong Kong and London, and if the row of any column corresponds to New York (the reference level), it is assigned a -1.

 If the coding scheme is 1, 0, the default reference level is Hong Kong, because it is first in alphabetical order.
 No column is created for Hong Kong and no coefficient for Hong Kong appears in the coefficients table in the output.
 A column is created for London and New York.